sormy/react/README.md

 ## Bundling

+Build artifacts of this package can't be used on IE 6/7 without transpilation.

+I got it working using rollup + babel + polyfills + some minor patches.
+You could see a working example in `example-oldie` directory.

-Here is the recommended `babel@7` configuration to properly build source code:
+Here is the recommended `babel@7` configuration to properly transpile source code:

 ```js
 module.exports = {